openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 sendUpdateCellLocationRequest\(slotId?: number): Promise<void\>

-Sends a cell location update request for the SIM card in the specified slot.This API uses a promise to return the result.
+Sends a cell location update request for the SIM card in the specified slot.
+This API uses a promise to return the result.

 **System API**: This is a system API.

-**Required permissions**: ohos.permission.LOCATION
+**Required permissions**: ohos.permission.LOCATION and ohos.permission.APPROXIMATELY_LOCATION

 **System capability**: SystemCapability.Telephony.CoreService